jpommerening/grunt-submodule/README.md

 grunt.loadNpmTasks('grunt-submodule');
 ```

-## The "submodule" task
+## The “submodule” task

 The `submodule` task tries to mimic the behavior of [multi-tasks][] – tasks
 that can have multiple configurations, defined using arbitrarily named
-"targets."
+“targets.”
 Each submodule behaves like a target but it can be used without any
 explicit configuration.

 ### Overview

-In your project's Gruntfile, add a section named `submodule` to the data
+In your project’s Gruntfile, add a section named `submodule` to the data
 object passed into `grunt.initConfig()`.

 ```js